 2023 Feb 27 - March 12

-in the last 2 weeks I've been working on an RFID prototype equipped with a 134.2 kHz FDX-B transceiver capable of reading and decoding ISO 11784-11785 transponders at a distance between 15cm and 45cm.
-The unit autonomously preprocesses all ID operations and trasnmits the responder numbers to external servers via WiFI (wired options are also available).
-This prototype already integrates an "ID monitor" accessible via responsive client browsers (phone, tablet, PC), the information can be immediately displayed on multiple devices and is instantantly logged into local/remote SQL databases or csv files, ready to be shared with external systems and used for real-time parlor automation and direct database integration.
+In the last 2 weeks I've been working at a fully independent RFID prototype for animal identification, equipped with a 134.2 kHz FDX-B transceiver capable of reading and decoding ISO 11784-11785 transponders at a distance between 15cm and 45cm.
+The unit autonomously preprocesses all ID operations, special rules can be applied to different applications to correct errors and unpredictable animals behaviour.
+The correct responder numbers are then transferred to external servers via WiFI (wired options are also available).
+The prototype already integrates an "ID monitor" accessible via multiple client browser (phone, tablet, PC) and the data are instantly logged into local/remote SQL databases, ready for parlor automation and database integration.

 The ID unit is IOT connected and can be programmed to operate: